 Your ElliptiGO® bicycle is a new kind of exercise device and performs differently from other machines you may have used in the past.
 If you treat it with respect, keep it maintained, and use it as intended, your ElliptiGO bike should provide you with many years of enjoyable outdoor exercise.
 Before your first ride, you should read this manual in its entirety and get clarity on all aspects of the bike's performance, function, or design that you do not understand.
 You should also consult your physician prior to beginning any exercise plan, including exercising on your ElliptiGO bike, to ensure that you are healthy enough for such exercise.
 You can reach our customer service department to get any questions answered by sending an email to: service@elliptigo.com.

 Intended Use

-All ElliptiGO bikes are intended to be used by adults for the purpose of enjoying indoor and outdoor exercise.
+ElliptiGO bikes are intended to be used on paved surfaces by individuals weighing less than 250 pounds for the purpose of enjoying outdoor exercise.